 Vanier Sugar Shack

-Get Your Maple Fix in North America’s Only Urban Sugar Shack
+Get Your Maple Fix in Canada’s Only Urban Sugar Shack!

 We are proud to offer quality food from local producers in an enchanting setting where old-time charm blends with modernity.
 This is what you will experience at the new Vanier Sugar Shack!